3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Introduction

-These different results also raise questions about the impact in the energy balance that this mechanism has under these different conditions.
-Another aspect of the dynamics of the Gas-puff which is often ignored and that can impact the energy balance is the axial velocity, that can develop because of zippering and can account for a large percentage of the plasma energetics, as has been suggested in simulations \cite{deeney1993}.
+These different results also raise questions about the impact on the energy balance that this mechanism has under these different conditions.
+Another aspect of the gas-puff dynamics that is often ignored, but can impact the energy balance, is the axial velocity.
+This velocity can develop because of zippering and can account for a substantial fraction of the plasma kinetic energy, as suggested by simulations \cite{deeney1993}.
 This aspect of the implosion could explain some of the discrepancies found between the coupled energy and the energy of the pinch near the stagnation measured on previous experimental measurements \cite{Lavine2024}, and therefore it is important to study it and the impact that the axial field can have on it.